 Behavioral Changes

-- Increased irritability or aggression – a normally sweet pet might growl or snap when touched.
+• A normally sweet pet might growl or snap when touched.

-- Decreased interaction – a once social pet might avoid play or family time.
+• A once social pet might avoid play or family time.

-- Unusual vocalizations – whining, growling, or excessive meowing can indicate discomfort.
+• This is actually rare!
+But whining, growling, or excessive meowing can indicate discomfort.

 Changes in Movement or Posture

-- “Hunched” posture or arched back – common with abdominal pain.
+• “Hunched” posture or arched back

 Changes in Daily Habits

-- Licking or chewing a specific area – may be a response to pain, infection, or injury.
+• Licking or chewing a specific area

 More Subtle Cues

-- Reduced grooming or a greasy/matted coat.
+• Reduced grooming or a greasy/matted coat.

-- Flattened ears and/or squinting eyes.
+• Flattened ears and/or squinting eyes.

-- Teeth grinding or chattering.
+• Teeth grinding or chattering.

-- Pacing and restlessness.
+• Pacing and restlessness.

 What You Can Do: